Highlights in the Life of Gordon B. Hinckley

 “I walked back over to school and got there about the same time a few other boys did.
 We all handed our notes to Mr. Stearns.
 I do not know whether he read them, but I have never forgotten my mother’s note.
 Though I had been an active party to the action we had taken, I resolved then and there that I would never do anything on the basis of simply following the crowd.
 I determined then and there that I would make my own decisions on the basis of their merits and my standards and not be pushed in one direction or another by those around me.

 “That decision has blessed my life many times, sometimes in very uncomfortable circumstances.
-It has kept me from doing some things which, if indulged in, could at worst have resulted in serious injury and trouble, and at the best would have cost me my self-respect” (in Conference Report, Apr.
-1993, 69–70; or Ensign, May 1993, 53).
+It has kept me from doing some things which, if indulged in, could at worst have resulted in serious injury and trouble, and at the best would have cost me my self-respect” (“Some Lessons I Learned as a Boy,” 53).

 “Gordon graduated from LDS High School in 1928 and enrolled in the University of Utah that fall, just a year before the onset of the Depression. …

 “As Gordon worked his way through the university and made the transition from dependence upon his parents to personal responsibility, he, like many of his peers, began to question assumptions about life, the world, and even the Church.
 His concerns were compounded by the cynicism of the times. …